DaveO-Home/embedded-acceptance-tests-ng/public/README.md

   1. Karma
   1. Jasmine
   1. Any Browser with a karma launcher
+  1. Code bundling tools
   1. See `public/package.json` for details
-  1. Node, npm - node v8 or greater works best
+  1. Node, npm - node v10 or greater works best

 ## Installation